github/hoosegow/README.md

 Ephemeral Docker jails for running untrusted Ruby code.

 Hoowgow runs both in your code and in a Docker container.
-When you call a method on a Hoosegow instance, it proxies the method call to another instance of Hoosegow running inside a docker container.
+When you call a method on a Hoosegow instance, it proxies the method call to another instance of Hoosegow running inside a Docker container.

+# Security

+Hoosegow is intended to add a layer of security to projects that need to run untrusted code.
+Because the untrusted code is running inside a Docker container, an attacker who manages to exploit a vulnerability in the code must also break out of the Docker container before gaining any access to the host system.

+This means that Hoosegow is only as strong as Docker.
+Docker employs Kernel namespaces, capabilities, and cgroups to contain processes running inside a container.
+This is not true Virtualization though, and a process running as root inside the container *can* compromise the host system.
+Further hardening of the base Ubuntu image, along with tools like AppArmor or SE-Linux could improve the security posture of an application relying on Hoosegow/Docker.

+The following are some useful resources regarding the security of Docker:

+- The [Docker Security](https://docs.docker.com/articles/security/) article from Docker.io.
+- The [LXC, Docker, Security](http://www.slideshare.net/jpetazzo/linux-containers-lxc-docker-and-security) slides from Jérôme Petazzoni.
+- The series of Docker security articles from Daniel J. Walsh ([one](http://opensource.com/business/14/7/docker-security-selinux), [two](http://opensource.com/business/14/9/security-for-docker)).

 #### Installing